SPHERE-PPL/HFC-NHS-Large-Data/README.md

 ## Forecasting Outputs

-For this contest, we are looking to forecast monthly ...
+For this contest, we are looking to for teams to combine several datasets included here or online and find pattterns and trends using ML/AI.

 Forecasts and reports should be saved into the submission folder, matching the template found within.